AriFordsham/GHCWiki/deterministic-builds.md

 `Cabal` will sometimes run `alex Lexer.x` to regenerate `Lexer.hs` file.
 If the versions of `alex` are different you can get different sources.
 See [ \#2311](https://github.com/haskell/cabal/issues/2311), [ \#2940](https://github.com/haskell/cabal/issues/2940).

+### cabal sometimes finding cpphs or c2hs from the sandbox

+When building multiple packages in a sandbox in parallel including `cpphs`, depending on the order the packages get compiled `cabal` sometimes finds `cpphs` and runs it, leading to a slightly different results.

 ## Progress